hmassad/smarty-calendar/README.md

 - multiline ellipsis for all day events
 - use colors from events
 - vertical slots of 30 minutes
-- add exclusion zones, like working hours
 - edit/confirm event popup
+- improve how overlapped events are shown
+- add exclusion zones, like working hours, where you can only drag inside those boxes

 ## 🚀 Improvement Opportunities

-- 4 initial renders, should be 2
-- double render on every time update
+- replace useCallback's for one useReducer to prevent some double renders

 ## ✅ Done